roy-natsir/orchis-project/README.md

 ## 🤝 Contributing

-While this is a personal portfolio project, I'm always open to feedback and suggestions.
-Please feel free to open an issue if you find a bug or have an idea for improvement.
+This is primarily a personal project, but I welcome bug reports, discussions, and learning-oriented PRs.

 ---